CAUSE: Counterfactual Assessment of User Satisfaction Estimation in Task-Oriented Dialogue Systems: Experimental Results

 \subsection{User Satisfaction Estimation Results}

 Table~\ref{tab:main_vs_cf_results} shows the results of user satisfaction estimation using BERT and ASAP as the state-of-the-art models~\cite{hu2023unblock,ye2023modeling}, as well as two LLMs, \texttt{Zephyr} and \texttt{MistralIF}.
+BERT and ASAP models are fine-tuned using the training samples indicated in Table \ref{tab:train_validation_test_statistics}.
+The two LLMs, however, are used in a few-shot manner as described in Section \ref{subsec:user-satisfaction-estimation-with-llms}.
 We evaluate these models using different test sets.
 The Main group of results (at the top of Table~\ref{tab:main_vs_cf_results}) refers to the original test set from~\cite{sun2021simulating}; CF refers to the counterfactual version of Main, which is generated as described in Section \ref{subsec:CUG}; and Mix is the aggregation over both Main and CF.

 As the table suggests, while on the original data (Main), which is highly imbalanced across \emph{satisfaction} and \emph{dissatisfaction} labels, BERT and ASAP outperform the two LLMs, in the rest of the test sets (CF, Mix), it is the LLMs that achieve higher performance than BERT and ASAP by a large margin.
 Moreover, while we can see a drastic drop in the performance of BERT and ASAP on CF in comparison to their performance on the Main set, the performance of LLMs on the two sets of Main and CF is comparable.
 These results show the robustness of few-shot in-context learning for user satisfaction estimation under different distributions of labels in the test data.
 In addition, we can see from the results on the CF test data that while increasing the ratio of up-sampling dissatisfaction training samples from 10x to 20x increases the performance of the BERT and ASAP estimators on the MultiWOZ dataset, this way of augmenting training samples does not have the same effect on the SGD test set.
 This may indicate the lack of proper training data and the necessity for augmenting the training data for fine-tuning user satisfaction estimators.
 Furthermore, it highlights the need for more sophisticated data augmentation approaches rather than simply up-sampling the data.
+It is noteworthy that we also conducted our experiments using under-sampling of the satisfactory class; however, the results corresponding to this approach are not included since it led to a weak performance.